Rebecca-Taiwo/Nigerian-bags-and-shoes-sales-analysis/README.md

 The dataset underwent several data cleaning and validation steps before analysis.

-These included:

-Identifying and resolving inconsistent order records Reviewing duplicate/order record issues
-Standardizing categorical fields
-Validating order and delivery statuses
-Reviewing cancellation and return records
-Checking revenue calculations
-Identifying completed orders with zero amount paid Reclassifying records where the recorded order status conflicted with the financial outcome Validating totals against pivot-table summaries

 A key data quality issue was identified where some orders were recorded as completed despite having zero total amount paid and being returned/refunded.
 These records were reviewed and reclassified to prevent them from distorting completed order and revenue analysis.

 ## Dashboard

 The Power BI dashboard provides an overview of:

-Net Revenue
+• Net Revenue

-Total Orders
+• Total Orders

-Completed Orders
+• Completed Orders

-Cancellation Rate
+• Cancellation Rate

-Average Order Value
+• Average Order Value
 Monthly Revenue Trend
 Revenue by Product Category
 Product-Level Performance